BlizzCrafter/MonoGame.Forms/README.md

 Do you see?
 Easy! :)

-The **DrawService** class inherits from [GFXService](https://github.com/sqrMin1/MonoGame.Forms/wiki/3A4C800C).
-It contains some MonoGame specific stuff like a [ContentManager](https://github.com/sqrMin1/MonoGame.Forms/wiki/A72EF9E7).
+The **GFXService** class contains some MonoGame specific stuff like a [ContentManager](https://github.com/sqrMin1/MonoGame.Forms/wiki/A72EF9E7).
 Examine everything calmly.
 I just want to explain a little how **MonoGame.Forms** works under the hood!

 To sum things up, let's take a look at the final **DrawTest** class: